VHSgunzo/runimage/README.md

         or with runimage/Run name:
             "$PORTABLEHOMEDIR/{runimage/Run_name}"
             "$RUNIMAGEDIR/{runimage/Run_name}.config"
-        It can also be with the name of the executable file from RIM_AUTORUN environment variables, or with the same name as the executable being run.
+        It can also be with the name of the executable file from RIM_AUTORUN env vars, or with the same name as the executable being run.
     RIM_SANDBOX_HOME* similar to RIM_PORTABLE_HOME, but the system HOME becomes isolated.
     RIM_SANDBOX_HOME_DIR and PORTABLE_HOME_DIR point to a specific directory or create it in the absence of.